 Alright.
-This is a very classic type of assumption that might be really hard the first time you see it.
-The author is arguing that a cause (shorter yellow lights) had an effect (more traffic accidents at intersections).
+This is a classic type of assumption that might be really hard the first time you see it.
+The author argues that a cause (shorter yellow lights) affected (more traffic accidents at intersections).
 Well, for that to be true, there needs to be a connection between the yellow light timing and the spike in accident claims.
 What is an assumption on which the argument relies?

 Necessary assumption: At least some of the additional accidents occurred at intersections with traffic lights.

-If that wasn’t true, than his or her argument would totally fall apart.
+If that weren’t true, then their argument would totally fall apart.
 Make it not true so you can see this: None of the additional accidents occurred at intersections with traffic lights.
 There would be then no evidence that the shorter lights can indeed increase traffic accidents.
 That would mean a dead argument.
-Something else must be explaining the spike in accidents, like maybe there was an ice storm that week, and Houstonians can’t really drive under the best of conditions, let alone in an ice storm.
+Something else must be explaining the spike in accidents like maybe there was an ice storm that week, and Houstonians can’t really drive under the best of conditions, let alone in an ice storm.

 Thinking Like The LSAT

-You may want to note that this one assumption we provided in example two is not the only assumption that the author is making.
-He/she is also assuming that the lights were a contributing factor in the accidents at these intersections.
+You may want to note that this one assumption we provided in example two is not the only assumption the author is making.
+They are also assuming that the lights were a contributing factor in the accidents at these intersections.
 However, that doesn’t make the assumption we stated any less necessary.
 After all, it’s impossible that the lights caused accidents somewhere else besides the intersections (that is the kind of common sense reasoning that you are allowed to make on the LSAT).

-Very often, the LSAT is not going to test more obvious assumptions where an argument relies on more than one unstated premise.
+The LSAT is often not going to test more obvious assumptions where an argument relies on more than one unstated premise.
 For those used to technical logic speak, remember that just because an assumption is necessary doesn’t mean it is sufficient.
-Necessary assumption questions just ask you to find one thing, one premise, that needs to be true for the argument to be valid.
+Necessary assumption questions ask you to find one thing, one premise, that needs to be true for the argument to be valid.

 Spotting assumptions can be tough.
 The truth is that your brain is probably so good at understanding unstated assumptions that you don’t often even notice them.
 If you read example two in real life, you’d probably just kind of take it for granted that the author did his research and the extra accidents were occurring at traffic lights.
-Same with the dolphins example.
-You might just figure the scientist knows what he talking about.
-Well on the LSAT, you have to pull these assumptions out into the light and identify them.
+Same with the dolphin example.
+You might figure the scientist knows what he is talking about.
+Well, on the LSAT, you have to pull these assumptions out into the light and identify them.

-If you think like you normally do, there is a big risk that you’ll miss the assumptions being made, making it harder to quickly identify them and understand why they are necessary.
+If you think like you normally do, there is a big risk that you’ll miss the assumptions being made, making it harder to identify them and understand why they are necessary quickly.

 It’s also really easy to get screwed up and miss assumptions by bringing your own real-world assumptions into the test.
-In real life you know that most busy intersections have lights, and that Houston has a ton of busy intersections, so it would seem logical that if there was a huge spike in accidents at intersections that this is what caused it.
-However, on the LSAT you can’t bring that outside knowledge in (did you know there are 10 cities and towns named Houston in the US?
-That question isn’t necessarily talking about the Houston in Texas, or even a real Houston).
-This might be Houston, Arkansas, which could have 3 red lights, yet a 200 intersections with just stop signs.
+In real life, you know that most busy intersections have lights and that Houston has a ton of busy intersections, so it would seem logical that if there was a huge spike in accidents at intersections, then this is what caused it.
+However, on the LSAT, you can’t bring that outside knowledge in (did you know there are 10 cities and towns named Houston in the US?
+That question isn’t necessarily about Houston in Texas or even a real Houston).
+This might be Houston, Arkansas, which could have 3 red lights, yet 200 intersections with stop signs.